MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-supported-versions.md

 ## PostgreSQL version 17 (preview)

-PostgreSQL version 17 preview is now available in all Azure regions.
+PostgreSQL 17 preview is now available available in "East Asia" starting immediately with more regions coming soon.
 Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/17/release-17.html) to learn more about new feature and improvements in this latest postgres release.

 ## PostgreSQL version 16